English B.A.

 Studies in 17th- and 18th-Century British Literature

-Studies in Medieval and 16th-Century British Literature
+Studies in Medieval and 16th-Century Literature

 Studies in 20th- and 21st-Century British Literature